 Facts About Tropical Rainforest Animals

-» Anacondas, native to tropical rainforests, are among the biggest snakes on Earth.
+- Anacondas, native to tropical rainforests, are among the biggest snakes on Earth.

-That more or less concludes the list of animals living in tropical rainforest.
-This ancient ecosystem is the cradle of the very first of Nature’s creatures and is still home to the largest number of animals.
-Any threat to the rainforests directly threatens a wide variety of wildlife species.
-Unless we stop our reckless destruction of these forests and take restorative measures to conserve what is left, the time is not far when all these animals will move to the endangered animals list before finally ending up in the list of extinct animals.
+These animals matter, too: they help keep the whole rainforest healthy by spreading seeds, controlling insect populations, and keeping the ecosystem in balance.
+Unless we stop our reckless destruction of these forests and take steps to conserve what is left, the time is not far off when all these animals move onto the endangered animals list, before finally ending up on the list of extinct animals.
 May that unfortunate day never arrive!